 Delta, Air France and other airlines offer flights to Nice through a connection in New York, Paris, or another major European city.
 From Nice Airport students can take a bus, taxi or train for the half hour ride to Juan-les-Pins.

-These program costs will also be paid directly to the Bursar’s Office in accordance with a UGA STUDY ABROAD PAYMENT INFORMATION agreement that all applicants are required to sign.
-That agreement can be found at:
+These program costs will also be paid directly to the Bursar's Office in accordance with a UGA STUDY ABROAD PAYMENT INFORMATION agreement.
+Students are required to sign as a part of the application process through the Office of International Education’s GoAbroad portal.
+For information and to apply, please visit goabroad.uga.edu.

 HOPE scholarship applies to tuition for UGA students.
 Note that recent changes in HOPE mean that HOPE no longer covers the full tuition for most students.
 Check with the University of Georgia Financial Aid Office for details on financial aid.
 (HOPE Scholarship money is not available until 10 days before the start of each term.)
 The Georgia State Board of Regents also offers some scholarships for Study Abroad Programs; to apply, visit the website at: http://www.uga.edu/oie/, download the form and submit.
 Students from other universities may check with their home institutions for similar financial aid opportunities.
 It is each student's responsibility to go to your Financial Aid Office and notify them that you are doing the Cannes Study Abroad Program.
 This enables your Financial Aid Office to then start the paperwork necessary for your scholarships and/or financial aid to be transferred to the University of Georgia.